variani/dotfiles/notes/latex.md

 `latexmk` works better than combination `pdflatex` + `bibtex`, as it can determine if `bibtex` should be run or not.
 Otherwise, an error “no \citation commands”.

-# VS Code, LaTeX Workshop
+# VS Code and LaTeX Workshop extension

 https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop